 For Taunton Farmers Market, that means Beechridge Farm.
 Based near Hockworthy, Beechridge Farm raises high-quality, free-range chickens grown slowly and allowed to mature.
 If you’re looking for that old-fashioned, real-flavour chicken, that’s who you need to see.

 Chicken’s not the only bird on offer, either.
-If you want a truly delicious duck, they have it, whole or jointed, as well as (at Christmas) goose and turkey.
+If you want a truly delicious duck, they have it, whole or jointed.
+Now that Christmas is looming on the horizon, geese and turkey are available to order right now.
 They also have a selection of lamb cuts and joints on offer.